stormasm/checkbox-file-selector/README.md

+This reads a complete list of files from any github directory within a github repository.

 * pull data from github and populate the selection list

 * checkboxes will drive redux cart, uncheck will remove from the cart